 Generators are designed to survive through work they love doing, through the correct use of their energy.
 When a Generator is fully spent doing work they love they feel satisfied.

 Projectors survive through relationship and awareness.
 Once a relationship is established, there may be work and productivity involved, but it starts with being recognized in the relationship or the role.
-If Projectors are fully spent, no matter how much we accomplished or how much recognition we received, we feel exhausted, often in a way that obscures any real sense of satisfaction or success.
+If Projectors are fully spent, no matter how much we accomplished or how much recognition we received, we feel exhausted, often in a way that obscures any real sense of success.

 Many Projectors are able to be productive running on the amplified fuel of the beings around them.
-This is a recipe for productivity which is unsatisfying and exhausting.
+This is a recipe for productivity that is unsatisfying and exhausting.
 Again, we are not here to be exhausted.
 Most of life is work.
 It is energy expenditure.
 But it is also awareness and being, which is the Projector domain.
 Are you in a situation where you are welcomed not just for what you do, but for the awareness and guidance you bring?
 Does it feel as though energy is available for you to work with?
 Are you able to penetrate the situation through what you see?
 If we can not penetrate with our awareness, we can not fully be ourselves in that dynamic.

 Some of these questions may seem intangible, but they are pointing to an awareness of energy and experience which goes beyond words like “wait to be invited.”
 What does that mean?
 If you can experiment with what that means for you, you are on your way to a role that allows to you be what you are and care for yourself and your health.
 If you can get paid for what you are and what comes naturally to you, you’ll feel success.
 Or you may find that you survive through relationships or communities that support you, rather than directly through the work you do in a traditional sense.